mnunezsa95/se_project_forkify_app/README.md

 ### Links

-The project is hosted on GitHub Pages and can be seen live using the this [link]().
+The project is hosted on Netlify and can be seen live using the this [link](https://forkify-marlon-nunez.netlify.app/).
 The Forkify API (used to work with recipes) can be found [here](https://forkify-api.herokuapp.com/)

 ### Copyright